-The ancient study of the soul is a part of politics or political science (Laws, I), without a name, though our word psyche is from the Greek.
+The ancient study of the soul is a part of politics or political science (Plato, Laws, I), and was then yet without the name “Psychology,” though our word psyche is from the Greek.
 In Plato’s Republic, the study of the soul and the regimes is based on a common form, while our studies so named are far more separate.
 John Keats notes that Psyche is the latest born and lovliest far of all Olympos faded heirarchy,” noting the fact thaty psyche was attended later even than bacchus, otherwise last.
 Google notes the first use of the word :

 The first use of the term “psychology” is often attributed to the German scholastic philosopher Rudolf Göckel (1547–1628), often known under the Latin form Rodolphus Goclenius), who published the Psychologia hoc est: de hominis perfectione, animo et imprimis ortu hujus… in Marburg in 1590.